Tiny Life Consulting

 Melted RV Shore-Power Plug: How to Avoid Tragedy

 Melted RV shore-power plugs happen far more often than you would imagine.
-The sight of a melted plug is at the very least alarming, and at worst can cause a fire.
+The sight of a melted plug is, at the very, least alarming and, at worst, can cause a fire.
 Preventing a melted RV shore-power plug is easy and simple.
 Normally, only two common conditions will melt your plug, and we’ll tackle both of them so you can prevent what could be a frightening and dangerous situation.

 The Causes Of Melted RV Shore Power Plugs